China calls US-North Korea summit an ‘important step’

-BEIJING (AP) — China’s foreign minister says the U.S.-North Korea summit in Vietnam last week was an “important step” toward denuclearization on the Korean Peninsula.
+BEIJING (AP) — The U.S.-North Korea summit in Vietnam last week was an “important step” toward denuclearization on the Korean Peninsula, China’s foreign minister said Friday.

-Chinese Foreign Minister Wang Yi said Friday during an annual meeting of China’s ceremonial legislature that the talks between President Donald Trump and North Korean leader Kim Jong Un were “worthy of full recognition.”
+The talks between President Donald Trump and North Korean leader Kim Jong Un were “worthy of full recognition,” Foreign Minister Wang Yi said during an annual meeting of China’s ceremonial legislature.

 He encouraged the two countries to “remain patient,” and noted that many issues concerning the peninsula “cannot be solved overnight.”